simeononsecurity/simeononsecurity.ch/content/articles/the-little-battery-on-the-motherboard_-why-it's-crucial-for-your-pc/index.en.md

 ---
-title: "Essential Power: How the Motherboard Battery Keeps Your PC Running"
+title: "Essential Power: How the Motherboard Battery Keeps Your..."
 date: 2024-03-05
 toc: true
 draft: false